ethereum/go-ethereum/docs/_dapp/tracing-filtered.md

 ## Stack Information

 The trace above tells us the PC and whether the program read from storage or wrote to it.
 That isn't very useful.
-To know more, you can
+To know more, you can use the `log.stack.peek` function to peek into the stack. `log.stack.peek(0)` is the stack top, `log.stack.peek(1)` the entry below it, etc. The values returned by `log.stack.peek` are Go `big.Int` objects.
+By default they are converted to JavaScript floating point numbers, so you need `toString(16)` to get them as hexadecimals, which is how we normally represent 256-bit values such as storage cells and their content.

 ```javascript
 tracer = function(tx) {